kevinhughes27/mupen64plus-input-bot/README.md

 GET /3 HTTP/1.1
 ```

-The server attempts to deserialize the web response as a JSON object.
+The plugin attempts to deserialize the web response as a JSON object.
 It expects the JSON object to contain properties
 that represent each of the controller button states (as integers).
 If any buttons are not included in the response,
 their values will default to 0.